Collin College: 2017 bond program and current master plan

 The residents of Collin County approved a $600 million bond proposition in May 2017 to fund the college district's master plan.
 Master plan projects funded by the bond included the Technical Campus, the Wylie Campus, the Public Safety Training Center in McKinney, and safety upgrades to existing campuses.
 Outstanding projects funded by the bond include planned campuses in Celina and Farmersville, an information technology building at the Frisco Campus, welcome centers at the college's existing campuses, and other upgrades to improve student experiences throughout the district.

-The master plan in place during the bond election was supplanted by a new master plan in 2020 that will guide the college through 2025.
-Priorities for the new master plan include: streamlining the college's administrative data systems to improve business processes and accommodate growth; implementing planned and future components of the comprehensive safety and emergency management plan; strategically expanding existing instruction and service delivery modalities to maximize access to college programs; examining and developing expansion plans for existing facilities and future programs to accommodate growth in the service area; completing phase III and IV projects from the previous master plan and prioritizing and repurposing available facilities; assessing current and proposed college facilities and extracurricular programs to identify and prioritize opportunities for improved student recruitment, engagement, and success.

 Coronavirus deaths

 Collin College has been repeatedly criticized for its lack of transparency regarding COVID-19 on campus and risks of in-person classes.
 College president Matkin overruled faculty concerns about virus protections in June 2020, stating the campus would remain open.
 In August 2020, he downplayed the virus, stating the national case count is "clearly inflated".

 During that Fall 2020 semester, a faculty member, a student and a staff member all died of COVID-19.
 Iris Meda, a recently retired nurse, had begun teaching nursing assistant classes in August 2020.
 According to her family, she came in contact with a sick student in October and died in mid-November.
 The staff were informed of her death as an information item 22 paragraphs deep in an email titled "College Update & Happy Thanksgiving!"
 A student died of COVID-19 in October 2020, and a food-service employee infection led to the closure of the cafeteria, though faculty only learned about the infections informally.
 The school's services went virtual after classes ended for the semester on December 14.
 Services resumed in-person, in January, after the normal holiday break.

 Later, in August 2021, dean of nursing Jane Leach also died from COVID-19.